linkmalloc/proudbisayabai.ph/_posts/2025-09-23-cit-u-teams-shine-as-proweaver-s-promptquest-puts-cebuano-talent-on-the-global-map.md

 author2: ''
 layout: post
 title: >-
-  Cit-U Teams Shine As Proweaver’S Promptquest Puts Cebuano Talent On The Global Map
+  CIT-U Teams Shine As Proweaver’S PromptQuest Puts Cebuano Talent On The Global Map
 description: >-
   A Cebu-based hackathon proves that the next generation of innovators is ready